paderevski/aos/aos-10/conics/circle-facts.md

 everybody's favorite constant, $\pi$, and is the basis of analytic trigonometry.

 **Geometric Definition**: The circle is the locus of points all equidistant from a given *center*.
 The distance from any such point to the center is called the *radius*.
+As a conic section, the circle is produced from the intersection of a cone with any plane perpendicular to the central axis of the cone.

 ![](fig-circle.pdf){height=1.5in}